damjanpavlica/zadatak-ui/README.md

 - Animations doesn’t need to be identical, and its your choice if they are going to be implemented using JS or CSS
 - ”Submit” button should be added bellow as a part of your design improvisation
-- Its desirable but not required to use flexbox for the layou
+- Its desirable but not required to use flexbox for the layout
 - Usage of external plugins is allowed
 - Usage of CSS frameworks is allowed